Healthy fitness zone mile run

 Male Performance Benchmarks

 Male students have different mile run times.
-For 9-year-olds, it’s 25-72 minutes11.
-By 11, they aim for 11:00-8:30 minutes11.
-By 15, they should run it in 9:00-7:00 minutes11.
-For 16-year-olds, the goal is 8:30-7:00 minutes11.
+For 9-year-olds, it’s 25-72 minutes.
+By 11, they aim for 11:00-8:30 minutes.
+By 15, they should run it in 9:00-7:00 minutes.
+For 16-year-olds, the goal is 8:30-7:00 minutes.

 Female Performance Benchmarks

-Female students have their own standards.
-12-year-olds should finish the mile in 12:00-9:00 minutes11.
-By 14, they aim for a body fat percentage of 24.5-14.9%11.
-By 17, they complete 41-72 laps on the trunk lift test11.
-The standards get tougher with age, like the 16-year-old range of 12-26 seconds on the back-saver sit and reach test11.
+Female students have their standards.
+12-year-olds should finish the mile in 12:00-9:00 minutes.
+By 14, they aim for a body fat percentage of 24.5-14.9%.
+By 17, they complete 41-72 laps on the trunk lift test.
+The standards get tougher with age, like the 16-year-old range of 12-26 seconds on the back-saver sit and reach test.

 Performance Level Classifications

-gender-specific fitness benchmarks
+Gender-specific fitness benchmarks

 Cardiovascular Benefits of Mile Run Training